hummingbot/hummingbot-site/docs/blog/posts/2020-12-hummingbot-vs-cryptohopper/index.md

 ![](./tsla-vs-sportscar.png)

 On the other hand, Hummingbot is not a car but a twin-turbo 6L V12 engine that enables you to customize with any car parts (advanced market making features, custom scripts, etc.) you desire to build that car; of course, it depends on your skill level to get the best out of the engine.
-You can read more on how to fine-tune the engine in [Hummingbot Academy](https://hummingbot.io/academy/).
+You can read more on how to fine-tune the engine in `Hummingbot Academy`.
 And more importantly, it’s all FREE.

 If you want to join liquidity mining and earn rewards, performance-wise, these two bots tend to get you similar results if you set them up with just basic market making configurations.
 We believe, if you try to set up your bots using more advanced features, the results will be largely divergent.